HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ keep up with him” in the second sentence.
+I am happy to learn it’s better to say “ yo urinate” than “ urination” in the first sentence.

 ★★★★★